axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 - Perform key actions such as reset, lock or delete user
 ![manage-action](images/manage-actions.png)

-For advanced or full user management, administrators can use the **Keycloak Admin Console** to check status of users.
+For advanced or full user management, administrators can use the **Keycloak Admin Console**.
 ![manage-action](images/user-list.png)